WIAS-PDELib/ExtendableFEM.jl/docs/src/itemintegrators.md

 Order   = [:type, :function]
 ```

 ## ItemIntegratorDG

-ItemIntegratorDG is intended for quantities that involve jumps of discontinuous quantities
-on faces whose assembly requires evaluation of all degrees of freedom on the neighbouring cells,
+`ItemIntegratorDG` is intended for quantities that involve jumps or averages of discontinuous quantities on faces, requiring access to all degrees of freedom on neighboring cells.
+This is essential for DG methods and certain error estimators.
-e.g. gradient jumps for H1 conforming functions or jumps of broken FESpaces.
-In this case the assembly loop triggers
-integration along the boundary of the cells.

 ```@autodocs
 Modules = [ExtendableFEM]
 Pages = ["common_operators/item_integrator_dg.jl"]
 Order   = [:type, :function]
 ```

+See the [examples](https://wias-pdelib.github.io/ExtendableFEM.jl/stable/examples/) for some practical use cases.